 Ruth had an adventurous spirit.
 She took flying lessons and loved to be up in the clouds.
 Her sense of adventure and great faith led her to travel the world.
 Not to the glamorous spots, but to some of the most desperate spots.
 She used her talents as a nurse to help those who needed it most.
 She shared her faith and lit a candle (maybe a torch?) in some of the darkest spots in the world.

 Beyond her loving and adventurous spirit, Ruth was also just plain fun.
 She was proud to say she instigated a “flour fight” in her daughter’s kitchen with her grandsons while their mother (her daughter) was away.
 When confronted with the mess, she said “It was so FUN and I tried to clean up.”
 Fun was her forte, cleaning up…not so much.

 I think she would say to us, love each other, have faith in the Lord, have FUN and don’t worry so much about the little messes along the way.
 And what we all want to know is…how are we supposed to get by without her sweet smile and our Nurse on call?

 Ruth loved flowers, but she loved people more.
 In lieu of flowers, please consider donating to Hospice or your favorite group that supports children in need.
 Or perhaps raise some butterflies in her memory!
-And if you felt moved to start a “flour fight,” she certainly wouldn’t mind.To plant a tree in memory of Ruth Whipple, please visit Tribute Store
+And if you felt moved to start a “flour fight,” she certainly wouldn’t mind.To send flowers to the family or plant a tree in memory of Ruth Whipple, please visit Tribute Store